schooloftechies/phochennai/posts/5-breakthroughs-transforming-pediatric-leukemia-treatment-in-2025.md

 - This personalized treatment uses a patient's own modified immune cells to fight cancer.

-- Researchers are working on developing "off-the-shelf" allogeneic CAR T-cell therapies, which could make this treatment more widely accessible7.
+- Researchers are working on developing "off-the-shelf" allogeneic CAR T-cell therapies, which could make this treatment more widely accessible[Open in new tab](https://med.stanford.edu/cancer/about/news/pediatric-leukemia.html){:target="_blank"}.

 #### 4. Menin Inhibitors for Infant Leukemia